Tropical Heat: Popularity in Serbia

 As a result of their June 2009 stay in Belgrade and Novi Sad, a six-minute documentary promo was put together and entered in the Roma Fiction Fest in Rome, Italy on July 8, 2009 under the "work in progress" section.

 Movie sequel

 Two episodes of the show were re-edited into a feature-length film, Criss Cross.
 IMDb states this received a release in 2001.

 Home media

 Tango Entertainment released the complete series on DVD on January 8, 2008 in a 9-disc set entitled Tropical Heat: Sweating Bullets Complete series.

-On March 16, 2021, Mill Creek Entertainment will release Tropical Heat- The Complete Series on DVD in Region 1.
+On March 16, 2021, Mill Creek Entertainment released Tropical Heat- The Complete Series on DVD in Region 1.